MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/guidelines-for-apps-linked-to-saas-offer.md

 ## Link SaaS offer to Teams app

 * `subscriptionOffer` details mentioned in manifest file must be accurate.

-In your app manifest, add or update node `subscriptionOffer` with value `<publisher id>.<offer id>` as follows:
+In your app manifest, add or update node `subscriptionOffer` with value `publisher id.offer id`.
 For example, if your publisher ID is `contoso1234` and your offer ID is `offer01`, the value that you specify in your app manifest must be `contoso1234.offer01`.

-Following image illustrates the discussed condition:
+Following image illustrates values and their mention in app manifest:

    ![Link SaaS offer to Teams app1](~/assets/images/store-detail-page/link-saas-offer-to-teams-app-screen1.png)

 * Linked SaaS offer to the Teams app must be live in AppSource and preview offers are not accepted for store approval.
 Following image describes the discussed condition:

    ![Link SaaS offer to Teams app2](~/assets/images/store-detail-page/link-saas-offer-to-teams-app-screen2.png)